batooch/HabitO/README.md

 - guilt when taking time for herself
 - routines that don’t match her hectic day

-**Habit-O** helps her stay on track with simple steps and clear structure — and future reminders to stay motivated.
+**Habit-O** helps her stay on track with simple steps and clear structure.

 ---